-Shamokin Dam has a three man police department comprised of Chief Timothy Bremigen and officers Bradley Gaugler, and Eric Hassenplug.
+Shamokin Dam's police department is comprised of Chief Timothy Bremigen and officer Eric Hassenplug.
+The police department is in the process of hiring a third officer.
 The department is assisted by Secretary Robyn Musser.
 The Borough has two fully equipped police vehicles with computers and video cameras.
 The Police Department is located in the Shamokin Dam Municipal Building.

 After graduating from Warrior Run High School in 1992, Tim attended college and obtained his police training from Indiana University of Pennsylvania.In 1995 he joined the Sunbury Police Department and served as a Patrolman, Criminal Investigator, Drug Investigator and held 2 supervisory ranks before being promoted to Chief of Police in 2006.During his tenure with the Sunbury Police Department, he was involved with a number of community related functions and enjoyed working with the youth and elderly.Tim was appointed Chief of Police By Shamokin Dam's Borough Council in September of 2011.
 His appointment took effect upon the retirement of long time Police chief Robert L. Lockcuff in November of 2011.